pierre-pvln/compose-services/ubuntu16.04/baseline/README.md

-Configs en scripts to create a Baseline container image on Raspberry Pi 3
+Configs en scripts to create a Baseline container image on Ubuntu 16.04

 This Docker files creates the baseline image with standard utilities:
+- sudo
 - apt
 - ssh
 - nano